Presheaves and cocompletions in formal category theory: Introduction

 In the future, we intend to apply this framework to situations beyond enriched categories.
 There are numerous examples in the literature of category-like structures that admit notions of presheaf construction and free cocompletion, which satisfy the same kinds of theorems as in enriched category theory, and yet have heretofore been studied on a case-by-case basis (necessarily, as no general theory existed).
 For instance, in each of the following examples, a notion of cocompletion is constructed for a category-like structure by considering an appropriate notion of presheaf construction. \begin{itemize} \item For internal categories, there are at least two notions of presheaf construction, depending on one's attitude to size.
-For instance, \textcite{street1980cosmoi,weber2007yoneda} consider exponentials of internal full subcategories (playing the role of an internal `category of sets'), whereas \textcite[\S B2.5]{johnstone2002sketches} considers a presheaf \emph{indexed category} on an internal category. \item \textcite{im1986universal} show that, for a small monoidal category $\b A$, the convolution monoidal structure on the category of presheaves $\Set^{\A\op}$ exhibits it as the free mononoidal cocompletion of $\b A$; this is generalised to pseudo algebras for certain pseudomonads by \textcite{walker2019distributive}. \item In \cite{garner2012lex}, \citeauthor{garner2012lex} develop the theory of \emph{lex colimits}, which is the theory of cocompletions for finitely complete enriched categories, and show that many notions of exactness in category theory are thereby captured. \item \textcite{bunge2013tightly,shulman2013enriched} independently introduced the notion of \emph{indexed enriched} (\aka{} \emph{enriched indexed}) categories, providing a simultaneous generalisation of indexed categories and enriched categories.
+For instance, \textcite{street1980cosmoi,weber2007yoneda} consider exponentials of internal full subcategories (playing the role of an internal `category of sets'), whereas \textcite[\S B2.5]{johnstone2002sketches} considers a presheaf \emph{indexed category} on an internal category. \item In \cite{street1981conspectus}, \citeauthor{street1981conspectus} studies the theory of \emph{variable categories}, \viz{} pseudo functors $\K\op \to \b{Cat}$ from a bicategory $\K$.
+In \S7 -- \S9 \ibid, \citeauthor{street1981conspectus} examines what it means for a variable category to be cocomplete, and constructs the free cocompletion of a variable category under a class of colimits via a presheaf construction~\cite[Theorem~9.3]{street1981conspectus}. \item \textcite{im1986universal} show that, for a small monoidal category $\b A$, the convolution monoidal structure on the category of presheaves $\Set^{\A\op}$ exhibits it as the free monoidal cocompletion of $\b A$; this is generalised to pseudo algebras for certain pseudomonads by \textcite{walker2019distributive} (\cf~\cite[\S8]{koudenburg2015double}, in which \citeauthor{koudenburg2015double} develops a formal category theoretic approach to convolution algebraic structures). \item In \cite{garner2012lex}, \citeauthor{garner2012lex} develop the theory of \emph{lex colimits}, which is the theory of cocompletions for finitely complete enriched categories, and show that many notions of exactness in category theory are thereby captured. \item \textcite{bunge2013tightly,shulman2013enriched} independently introduced the notion of \emph{indexed enriched} (\aka{} \emph{enriched indexed}) categories, providing a simultaneous generalisation of indexed categories and enriched categories.
 In particular, \citeauthor{shulman2013enriched} exhibits free cocompletions of indexed enriched categories via a presheaf construction. \item In \cite{garner2020cocompletion}, \citeauthor{garner2020cocompletion} develop the theory of presheaves and cocompletions for restriction categories, which are axiomatisations of categories of partial functions~\cite{cockett2002restriction}. \end{itemize} Our expectation is that these arise, for appropriate choices of \ve, as instances of the formal theory of presheaves and cocompletions we develop herein, permitting the general theory to be applied immediately in these settings and facilitating comparison between them.